Bayesian Optimization for Identification of Optimal Biological Dose Combinations in Personalized Dose-Finding Trials: Introduction

 All dose-finding designs mentioned above assume the same dose is optimal for every patient in the population.
 We refer to this ``one-size-fits-all'' approach as \textit{standard dose-finding}.
 With the continued identification and development of novel biomarkers, interest has grown in more personalized approaches to medicine. \textit{Personalized dose-finding} seeks to find optimal doses based on individual patient characteristics.
 Despite this growing interest, the literature for personalized dose-finding trials remains underdeveloped as the limited sample sizes in these trials make it challenging to extend many parametric dose-finding methods to the personalized setting, where potentially many dose-covariate interaction terms must be estimated.
-Personalized dose-finding trials for monotherapy have been explored previously (e.g., \cite{babb2001patient, guo2022bayesian}).
-Our focus in this manuscript is on personalized dose-finding trials for combination therapies, where the additional dosing agents increase the dimensionality and exacerbate the estimation challenges. \cite{mozgunov2022dose} investigated dual-agent personalized dose-finding with an application to an opiate detoxification trial, where the level of one of the agents was pre-specified externally by clinicians. \cite{willard2023bayesian} proposed a flexible personalized dose-finding design for continuous responses which uses Bayesian optimization to explore all dosing dimensions under no monotonicity assumptions.
-However, they assumed a minimal toxicity setting where every dose combination was assumed to be safe, and so formal dose escalation rules were not considered.
-The present work extends this approach to the setting of higher-grade continuous toxicities by proposing a dose escalation scheme to collect the initial data, and by formally incorporating the toxicities into the search strategy employed by the Bayesian optimization based dose-finding method.
+Personalized dose-finding trials for monotherapy have been explored previously (e.g., \citealp{babb2001patient, guo2022bayesian}).
+Our focus in this manuscript is on personalized dose-finding trials for \textit{combination therapies}, where the additional dosing agents increase the dimensionality and exacerbate the estimation challenges. \cite{willard2023bayesian} proposed a flexible personalized dose-finding design for combination therapies that assumed continuous responses.
+They showed how Bayesian optimization could be used to efficiently explore all dosing dimensions under no monotonicity assumptions.
+However, they assumed a minimal toxicity setting where every dose combination was assumed to be safe, and so toxicity was not considered during dose optimization.
+The present work focuses on generalizing the approach of \cite{willard2023bayesian} to the setting of higher-grade continuous toxicities.
+It does so by including a dose-escalation scheme and incorporating toxicity information into the search strategy employed by the Bayesian optimization based dose-finding method.
+Additionally, an adaptive stopping rule is proposed and estimation is performed in a fully Bayesian manner.
+We restrict our attention to dose-finding trials where the efficacy and toxicity responses can be evaluated contemporaneously, so that both sources of information may be used during dose optimization in an ``efficacy-integrated'' fashion \citep{yuan2024statistical}.